Liam Spencer (The Bold and the Beautiful): Reception

 For his portrayal of Liam, Clifton won the Outstanding Younger Actor in a Drama Series accolade at the 38th Daytime Emmy Awards in 2011.
 At the 40th Daytime Emmy Awards in 2013, Clifton won the Outstanding Supporting Actor in a Drama Series, along with actor Billy Miller from The Young and the Restless.
 Clifton was nominated in the same category at the 41st and 42nd Daytime Emmy Awards in 2014 and 2015 respectively.
 In 2017, Clifton won the Outstanding Lead Actor in a Drama Series at the 44th Daytime Emmy Awards.

 During a feature on what storylines were working and not working for the show, a Soap World reporter quipped, "apologies to Team Liam fans, but he's such a wimp who wants to possess Hope despite his endlessly grating protestations of love for her.
 Quinn's right, he's a boy, not a man!"
 Helen Vnuk of TV Week included Liam in her feature on soap heroes, and she stated, "Ok, so Liam didn't save Ivy from an inferno or psycho killer.
 But, he did generously agree to marry her when she said she faced being deported to Australia.
 Any American who helps out an Aussie in trouble is a hero to us!"

+In 2022, Charlie Mason from Soaps She Knows placed Liam at #8 on his ranked list of The Bold and the Beautiful’s Best of the Best Characters Ever, commenting that "Despite his (well-earned) reputation as a waffler, we couldn't love Scott Clifton's character any more than he does Hope.
+Or Steffy.
+Then Hope again.
+Then Steffy.
+And that once, Ivy.
+But mostly Hope.
+And Steffy..."